 - Undertakes other duties as assigned.

-MEETING NOTICE: The Mayor's Commission on Latino Community Development holds monthly meetings on the third Thursday of every month at 2000 14th Street NW, 2nd Floor, Washington, DC, 20009 in the MOLA conference room at 6:30 pm.
-If you would like to attend and be added to the agenda, please register here.
+MEETING NOTICE: The Mayor's Commission on Latino Community Development holds monthly meetings on the second Tuesday of every month at 2000 14th Street NW, 2nd Floor, Washington, DC, 20009 in the MOLA conference room at 6:30 pm.
+All commission meetings are open to the public.